knitr::opts_chunk$set(echo = TRUE, warning = F, message = F)

 st_transform(crs = st_crs(tdlcrk))

 Now we import the IWR run data for the entire state using an ODBC connection to the extracted folder.
 The following code just iterates through the .accdb files in the extracted folders, retrieves the data within a ten year window from the current run, and pulls out parameters of interest.
 Note that 11 years are subset based on the current year.
 This is done to accommodate IWR runs where incomplete data are present for the current year.
-This is done in a loop using a SQL.
-It only takes a few minutes to run and does not eat up a lot of memory.
+This is done in a loop using a SQL request.
+It only takes a few minutes to run and does not use a lot of memory.

 # this retrieves most recent ten years of iwr data, including the current year and ten years prior